CTzatzakis/HANGMAN_linux/README.md

 ## Installing
 This game reads a dictionary.txt and a highscores.txt in the same directory as the game script.
-To play the game open a terminal at games folder and type:
+To play the game open a terminal at game folder and type:
 ```
 ./game
 ```